Rental system

 Apartment (아파트)

 What it is: Large standardised residential complexes managed by a professional property management company.
-What most people picture when they think of a "Korean apartment" — tall towers, uniform layouts, gated entrance, gym, parking.
+Tall towers, uniform layouts, gated entrance, gym, parking.

 Typical layout: 2–4 bedrooms.
 Designed for families.
 Significantly larger than officetels.